KontioJuho/multiJGL/README.md

 AMLgroups <- AMLtcga$cytgenrisk

 ```
-Identify the most frequently mutated genes in AML samples, e.g., by using _maftools_ R package, and
-extract the expression levels (mRNA) of these genes from the downloaded AML dataset:
+For simplicity, the networks are estimated only over the most frequently mutated genes among AML samples.
+Such genes and their expression level measurements over AML samples can be extracted from TCGA data, for example, with the maftools R-package as follows:
 ```r
 if (!require("BiocManager", quietly = TRUE))
     install.packages("BiocManager")